prakash-r/zcmodal/README.md

-# zcmodal
+# ZCmodal
-Popup for client side Zoho Creator
+A jquery plugin for modal window used in creator live mode.